 Another alternative that was not considered by the Corps of Engineers is a smaller version of the proposed project.
 In its Feasibility Study, the Corps considered two alternatives that provide protection from a 15-year flood, as opposed to the 20-year flood protection provided by the proposed project.
 Those alternatives were not considered in the Corps' EIS or consistency determination because the benefit-cost ratio for those projects is less than one.
 The two 15year flood protection alternatives evaluated in the Feasibility Study are a stepped wall alternative and a vertical wall alternative.
 The Corps also considered 20year flood protection alternatives of these projects.
-However, the Corps did not consider a 15-year flood protection version of the proposed project that would incorporate short walls with vegetated riprap slopes above the wall.
-Such an alternative could have significant advantages over the proposed project or the other alternatives.
+However, the Corps did not consider a third 15-year flood protection alternative of the proposed project that would incorporate short walls with vegetated riprap slopes above the wall.
+It is possible that such an alternative would allow for the creation of more riparian areas.
 First, it may allow the use of vegetated riprap slopes within the coastal zone without the significant land acquisition costs.
 Second, its impacts to the estuary may be less than the proposed project because the stream corridor will be narrower.
 Finally, its costs maybe significantly less, and thus it may have a benefit-cost ratio of greater than one.
 Since the Corps did not evaluate this alternative, there is no information on the feasibility or environmental effects of such an alternative.
 Without information on that alternative, the Commission cannot determine if the proposed project is the least damaging feasible alternative.
 Therefore, the Commission finds that the consistency determination lacks sufficient information for the Commission to conclude that the proposed project is the least damaging feasible alternative.